Building your toddler’s vocabulary is all about exposure and fun. Try these easy toddler play activities to increase vocabulary!

 Playing with your tot gives her a great example of how to play.
 Plus you can teach many vocabulary words at this time.

 It is also important that toddlers have some time to play by themselves.

 This gives your toddler a time to practice language on her own and explore different items that seem interesting.
 This also allows her to explore her own imagination as she directs the play.

 Learn about our one on one time.

-Lindsay Drewes is a former 4th and 5th grade teacher and current stay-at home-mom and Momprenuer of www.KiddoKorner.com.
+Lindsay Drewes is a former 4th and 5th-grade teacher, current stay-at-home-mom and Mompreneur of www.KiddoKorner.com.
 Lindsay holds both a bachelor’s and master’s degree in education.
 As founder of KiddoKorner.com, Lindsay followed her passion of mothering to research and offer the best educational, Eco-friendly and innovative products made for babies and toddlers.